-Georgetown Entrepreneurship, which serves all of Georgetown University from the McDonough School of Business, has announced its 10th annual cohort of entrepreneurs-in-residence and experts-in-residence (EIR).
+Georgetown Entrepreneurship, which serves all of Georgetown University from the McDonough School of Business, has announced its 11th annual cohort of entrepreneurs-in-residence (EIR).
 EIRs provide expertise, advice, mentoring, coaching, and other assistance to students, faculty, alumni, and administrators.

 As ambassadors for Georgetown University and the Entrepreneurship Initiative, EIR’s help to expand the base of contacts and reputation in the campus and business community by engaging their own professional networks.
 Both undergraduate and graduate students will have virtual access to the EIRs as they navigate their own companies and other entrepreneurial aspirations.

 The EIR team members are available for Chalk Talks, a weekly informal walk-in entrepreneurship clinic open to all Georgetown students via Zoom.
 Participants can speak with the entrepreneurs and with each other about their business ideas, career choices, and other topics.
 Students and alumni interested in starting their own venture are highly encouraged to attend.

 Troye Bullock Jr. (C’16) is the founder and CEO of TB Global Impact Strategies, a consulting firm that works with corporations and large scale institutions to create, launch, and magnify their ESG, CSR, and social impact goals while elevating their brand.
 Previously, he was also the co-founder and chief operating officer of GOOD.
 He is a pioneer in the social impact space for creating equity and opportunity for the nation’s most at-risk populations who historically have experienced trauma and poverty.
 Bullock has worked to reform the Juvenile Justice system in Washington D.C., as a leader of the Credible Messenger Initiative, which provides incarcerated youth with opportunities to grow their education, expand their professional index, and address traumatic experiences.